akashpshaw524/akashpshaw524/README.md

 - 💬 I ask *why* before I ask *what* — good analysis starts with the right question

 ---

+I would welcome the opportunity to discuss how my analytical skills, track record of closing high-value deals, building client relationships, and driving revenue growth can contribute to the organization's continued success.

 ## Let's connect
 📧 akash.pshaw524@gmail.com 🔗https://www.linkedin.com/in/akashshaw524/